Navajo Nation is behind only New York and New Jersey in rates of COVID-19 infection. What happened?

-When the Indian Health Service doctors said they’d have to keep him overnight, Ray Berlin tore the IVs out of his arm and fled the emergency room.
+When the Indian Health Service doctors said they’d have to keep him overnight, Ray Belin tore the IVs out of his arm and fled the emergency room.
 His granddaughter Judith Solomon found him in the hospital’s waiting room, waving his cane to fend off doctors as they tried to get him back in bed.
-“He didn’t feel safe,” Solomon says of Berlin, who’d been diagnosed with pneumonia after resisting his family’s first attempts to take him in for care.
+“He didn’t feel safe,” Solomon says of Belin, who’d been diagnosed with pneumonia after resisting his family’s first attempts to take him in for care.
 “He got really mad and started calling them ‘horse doctors’ because he thought they weren’t qualified doctors, just students who came to practice on us, not caring about what kind of care they provided,” Solomon says.
 Around the same time, her grandmother was diagnosed with diabetes.
 She refused to take “the white man’s medications” and ultimately perished from the disease.

 That all took place in the 1990s, but Solomon, whose family has resided on Navajo Nation lands for more than two centuries, says this tendency—a deeply entrenched mistrust of Western medicine and health care providers—has enabled the coronavirus to rapidly spread across their reservation.